wilsonzlin/ooml/README.md

 - Integrated with a global store, message broker, and event system.
 - Collect and traverse history without immutable structures.
 - Abstract classes, type hinting, mutation observers, automatic serialisers&mdash;all are available, and more.
-- HTML in JS, JS in HTML, or both? ooml says: yes.
+- HTML in JS, JS in HTML, or both?
+Declarative and imperiative options available.

 ### Ready for packages
 - Due to its design, almost every existing JS library out there is already usable.